yankurniawan/wp-calypso/client/components/banner/README.md

 - *feature* - slug of the feature to highlight in the plans compare card.
 - *href* - the component target URL.
 - *icon* - the component icon.
+- *isJetpack* - when true, banner is branded with Jetpack colours and if the icon is undefined, with jetpack icon.
 - *list* - a list of the upgrade features.
 - *onClick* - a function associated to the click on the whole banner or just the CTA or dismiss button.
 - *plan* - PlanSlug of the plan that upgrade leads to.